Native Voice is an AI startup that enables users to communicate with brands using a virtual assistant library.

 Will Voice End the Smartphone Era?
 John Goscha of Native Voice

-The founder of Native Voice joins the podcast to discuss the future of ambient and voice computing as well as how it could impact the daily-use technologies of today.
+John Goscha, founder of Native Voice, joins the podcast to discuss the future of voice and ambient computing, and the lessons he’s learned about funding.

 John Goscha, founder of Native Voice, launched the AI startup to seamlessly transition between voice computing services.
 This is their origin story.